A version of this tutorial originally appeared in the free Primer app.

 Safeguard against bias

 It’s easy for unconscious bias to creep into the evaluation process and make it difficult to fairly compare candidates’ skills.
 You or another interviewer might have a bad day when interviewing one candidate, or you might feel particularly charitable to a candidate because they went to the same college as you.
 You might be interviewing a candidate whose native language is different from yours, and you could be unintentionally distracted by their conversational pauses or unfamiliar expressions.

 Grading rubric for a “basket weaver” role

 To combat this, you can create a grading “rubric” to use during your post-interview evaluation process.
-This is a standardized guide that lists the attributes and skills your interview questions were designed to test.
+This is a standardised guide that lists the attributes and skills your interview questions were designed to test.
 Within your rubric, you can give illustrative examples of what poor, mixed, good, and excellent answers might look like.
 All interviewers can use this to judge candidates equally against a set list of expectations, as opposed to judging one candidate’s answers against another’s.

 The more transparent you are during the interview process, the more confident a candidate will feel.
 Before meeting with the candidate, tell them how many interviews there will be, which attributes are important to the company, what qualifications are important for the role, and how the interview questions will be formatted.

 At the start of the interview, set expectations for the conversation.
 You might tell the candidate that there will be time for them to ask questions at the end of the interview, and that you’ll be taking notes but will still be paying attention to what they’re saying.
 Also, let them know that it’s OK for them to take notes during the interview and to take time to collect their thoughts before answering a question.

 Structure is not the same thing as rigidity.
 If a candidate is struggling to answer a question, it’s OK to briefly break away from your prepared questions to give them more context.